zia207/r-colab/README.md

 ## Run R-Code in Google Colab

 [Google Colab](https://colab.research.google.com/) is a cloud-based platform provided by Google for running and executing Python code.
-It is built on top of Jupyter Notebook and offers a free, convenient, and collaborative environment for data analysis, machine learning, and general-purpose Python programming.
+It is built on Jupyter Notebook and offers a free, convenient, and collaborative environment for data analysis, machine learning, and general-purpose Python programming.
 Colab allows you to create and share Jupyter notebooks that include code, text, images, and visualizations.

 Key features of Google Colab include: